 The degree of Bachelor of Health Sciences may be awarded in the following subjects:

-Environmental Health,

-Health Education.

-Māori and Indigenous Health,

-Physical Activity Promotion,

-Psychology, Public Health, Society and Policy.
+Health Education, Māori and Indigenous Health, Physical Activity Promotion (Not open to new enrolments in 2014 and 2015), Psychology, Public Health, Society and Policy.

 4. Excessive Load